 Crafting Word of Mouth Marketing With Wheelhouse Brewing Company: Message in a Brewery

-During Destination British Columbia’s recent Remarkable Experiences pilot project, I worked with Wheelhouse Brewing Company in Prince Rupert, Canada to develop the Socialgenic™ (and mildly effervescent) “Message in a Brewery” (MIB).
+During Destination British Columbia’s Remarkable Experiences pilot project, I worked with Wheelhouse Brewing Company in Prince Rupert, Canada to develop the Socialgenic™ (and mildly effervescent) “Message in a Brewery” (MIB).
 In this brief video, brewery co-owner James Witzke gives a brief overview of MIB:

 As with craft beer, experiences that are built to share require carefully-considered ingredients and craftsmanship.
 The Message in a Brewery experience illustrates key factors in creating a successful Socialgenic™ experience to increase the quality and quantity of peer-to-peer promotion: